-- 12. Encourage testing orphan drugs in animal and other model systems to determine potential beneficial effects on cognition in individuals with Down syndrome.
+- 12. Encourage testing of orphan drugs in animal and other model systems to determine potential beneficial effects on cognition in individuals with Down syndrome.
 (Status: Yet to begin.) - 13.
-Develop and/or adapt assistive devices to facilitate integration of an individual with Down syndrome into the workplace, residential or home environment, and community.
-(Status: In progress.) - 14.
-Describe more fully the mitochondrial dysfunction in Down syndrome and the exact status of mitochondrial function, and develop targeted therapies to improve mitochondrial function in Down syndrome.
-The status assessments may include: - Endocytosis and endosomal trafficking in vivo and in vitro; - Failed signaling and related neurotrophic deficits to help determine the relationship between disease progression and cognitive deficits.
+Develop and/or adapt assistive devices, such as Global Positioning Systems (GPS) and mobile devices, to facilitate integration of an individual with Down syndrome into the workplace, residential or home environment, and community.
+(Status: In progress.)

+- 14. Describe more fully the mitochondrial dysfunction in Down syndrome and the exact status of mitochondrial and other cellular functions, and develop targeted therapies to improve these functions in Down syndrome.
+The status assessments may include: - Endocytosis and endosomal trafficking in vivo and in vitro; - Investigation of lysosomal and autophagosomal pathways; and - Failed signaling and related neurotrophic deficits to help determine the relationship between disease progression and cognitive deficits.